USMLE and IMGs

 You might be an expert physician, but can you take that specific knowledge and apply it to different standards?

-Getting a United States residency isn't just about your medical skills and knowledge.
+Getting a United States medical residency isn't just about your medical skills and knowledge.
 It's about learning the US approach to medicine.
-Our courses are designed to shape your knowledge and experience and show you how to implement it to different standards.
+Our courses are designed to shape your knowledge and experience, and show you how to implement it to different standards.
 They're created with the international path specifically in mind.

 Obtaining an I-20